-Both the semifinals and finals will take place at the 2014 Joint Mathematics Meetings in Baltimore.
+Both the semifinals and finals took place at the 2014 Joint Mathematics Meetings in Baltimore.
+If you didn't make it to Baltimore, you can still watch the game here.
 More than 2000 students took the test, mostly online using Maple TA.
 See the Round Two test with answers and the Round One test with answers.

 Find out more about the national Who Wants to Be a Mathematician.

 Coming in April!
 Who Wants to Be a Mathematician will be at the 2014 USA Science and Engineering Festival in Washington, DC.
 Find out more.

 In the AMS game Who Wants to Be a Mathematician, high school students compete for cash and prizes by answering multiple choice mathematics questions.
 The cash prize in each game is donated by the AMS.
 Other prize donors are: Texas Instruments, Maplesoft Inc., and John Wiley & Sons.

 What are former contestants up to nowadays?
 Read about what some former contestants are doing.